Workiva/wf-uicomponents/README.md

 #### AwesomeMap

-The AwesomeMap defines a viewport that supports direct interactions via touch and mouse, and simulated interactions view its public API.
+The AwesomeMap defines a viewport that supports direct interactions via touch and mouse, and simulated interactions via its public API.
 Available interactions include panning, swiping and zooming.

 An AwesomeMap is also highly extensible through the use of interceptors.